winitzki/lamonte-jexer-wikis/jexer-images.md

 Jexer's primary goal as a project is to expose the capabilities of stock xterm to applications.
 If a way to achieve its aims exists in xterm's existing sequences, Jexer will use that.
-But since xterm does not provide a non-palettized 24-bit image format, this design seeks to align most closely with the functions xterm already does have.
+But since xterm does not provide a non-palettized 24-bit image format, Jexer does something new.
+However, this design is intended to align most closely with the functions xterm already implements.
 Therefore:

-* Once the image has been decoded into a bitmap, place that bitmap on screen exactly as already done for sixel, and move the cursor in a way that is already supported by sixel.
+* Once the image has been decoded into a bitmap, the bitmap is placed on screen exactly as already done for sixel, and the cursor is moved in a way that is already supported by sixel.

-* Provide a way for an application to put pixel data on screen without requiring a third-party image library.
+* A way is provided for an application to put pixel data on screen without requiring a third-party image library.
+This is to support libraries like ncurses.

-* Add no new flags to the state machine.
+* No new flags are added to the state machine.

-* Detection of this feature implies only this single feature, not an indication that the terminal has an assortment of multiple non-xterm extensions.
+* Announcement of this feature implies only this single feature, not an indication that the terminal has an assortment of multiple non-xterm extensions.

-With the goals above, it is hoped that this protocol (or one informed by it) could someday be adopted by xterm itself and ncurses.
+With the goals above, it is hoped that this protocol (or one informed by it) could feasibly be adopted by xterm itself and ncurses.